 The House publishes the Order Paper and Notice Paper for each sitting day.
 The electronic version is made available on the website as soon as possible after the previous sitting.

 Projected Order of Business

-The Projected Order of Business is a simplified, unofficial daily agenda that indicates the likely order of business, including scheduled divisions (votes), for a particular sitting day.
-It is published for each sitting of the House and is usually available on the Parliament of Canada website the previous evening.
+The Projected Order of Business is a simplified, unofficial daily agenda that indicates a forecast order of business, including scheduled votes, for a given sitting day.
+It is subject to change without notice.
+It states the length of time members may speak on each item and provides a projection of business for subsequent days.
+It is published for each sitting of the House and is usually available on the House of Commons website once the previous sitting adjourns.

 Status of House Business

 The Status of House Business provides a concise history of all business before the House since the beginning of the session.
 It is published on the House of Commons website and updated daily.

 Bills are proposed laws, published on the House of Commons website under the authority of the Speaker.

 The House will reprint Bills during the legislative process if it or a committee makes significant changes to them.